stefanspringer1/SwiftWorkflow/README.md

 - In each step, there should be no rules of how to mix “real work” and the calling of other steps.
 This should be completely flexible.

 We should elaborate this last point.
-Maybe this mixture of the calling of steps and other code sounds like anarchy.
+This mixture of the calling of steps and other code may seem suspicious to some.
 There are frameworks for organizing the processing which are quite strict in their structure and make a more or less strict separation between the definition of which steps are to be executing and when, and the actual code doing the real work.
 But seldom this matches reality (or what we want the reality to be).
 E.g. we might have to decide dynamically during execution which step to be processed at a certain point of the execution.
 This decision might be complex, so we would like to be able to use complex code to make the decision, and moreover, put the code exactly to where the call of the step is done (or not done).
-So think of that kind of “anarchy” as a good thing!

 We now have an idea of how we would like the steps to be organized.